sadmanca/2023-fall-ece344-documentation/docs/05-synchronization.md

 We will never use your commit times (or file access times) as proof of submission, only when you push your code to the course Git server.

+## Common Issues

+### My Performance Isn't What Expected

+You likely have a data race.
+You can look at the online tool, or run ThreadSanitizer yourself with the following commands:

+    meson setup -Db_sanitize=thread --wipe build
+    meson compile -C build

+Then run the tester.
+If you want to disable ThreadSanitizer, use:

+    meson setup -Db_sanitize=none --wipe build
+    meson compile -C build

+Note, you should be able to explain WHY you have a data race, and what incorrect behaviour may happen.
+The sanity check given to you is **only one** of the possible unexpected outcomes that may happen.

 [pro-git]: https://git-scm.com/book/en/v2/